-This is an Acronis True Image 2018 review of the latest personal backup software edition from Acronis.
+This is my Acronis True Image 2018 review of the latest personal backup software edition from Acronis.
 The article will give you a quick introduction to the new features in this release, as well as the core features of the standard and advanced versions of Acronis True Image 2018.

 I am always anticipating the annual ATI releases and this release was certainly no disappointment.
 Every year I wonder how Acronis is going to come up with new features because you´d think there is a limit to ways that you can back up data.
 It certainly must be quite a struggle to re-invent yourself as the creator of a product with such a specialized purpose.